Summer College Aspiration Programs

 $50

-Led by CMCC Faculty in Automotive Technology, Graphic Communications, Building Construction Technology, and Precision Machining Technology
+Led by Faculty in Automotive Technology, Graphic Communications, Building Construction Technology, and Precision Machining Technology

 Rev up your (wooden) engines and take to the track for this summer’s CM wooden car derby!
 Participants will design, create, decorate, and ultimately race their miniature cars to determine who has the fastest build in this two-day event.
 You’ll work with the Automotive Technology, Precision Machine Tooling, and Building Construction Technology programs to design and carve out your car from wood, head over to Graphic Communications to decorate them in the coolest fashion, before racing them on the downhill track against your fellow competitors to determine a winner!

-Each participant will receive a 2025 CMCC Summer Program t-shirt.
-This program is limited to 20 participants.
+Lunch will be provided by the CMCC Dining Commons.
+Each participant will receive a 2026 CMCC Summer Program t-shirt.
+This program is limited to 12 participants.

 Girls Youth Soccer Clinic